Museo al Aire Libre

 By Saskia Mier

-The Museo al Aire Libre is a contemporary open air museum which was inaugurated in May 1991 thanks to sculptor Pepe Noja who came up with the idea.
+The Museo al Aire Libre was a contemporary open air museum which was inaugurated in May 1991 in Calle Barcelona thanks to sculptor Pepe Noja who came up with the idea.
 It suffered a period of abandonment, with no one looking after the museum, some of the works of art deteriorated and even fell to pieces, therefore being removed by the police due to safety reasons.

-Artists whose works can be found here include Arturo Martínez, Rafael Mugor, Óscas Estruga, Vaizkorbe and Pepe Noja, among many others.
-The museum gained some attention and organizational structure to it where several statues were placed in better locations to make them stand out, resulting it what is today a fabulous collection of contemporary art.
+Artists whose works could be found there included Arturo Martínez, Rafael Mugor, Óscas Estruga, Vaizkorbe and Pepe Noja, among many others.
+The museum gained some attention and organizational structure to it where several statues were placed in better locations to make them stand out.

 Today, the open air museum consists of sculptures, paintings and even graffiti art for anybody to enjoy.